CPVazquez/CS6343Linear/Workflows/WF2/Components/C5/README.md

 ## Description

+Upon receiving a `pizza-order` request, Restocker aggregates the pizza ingredients from the pizzas contained in the `pizza-order` and checks the store’s stock to determine if there is sufficient stock to fill the order.
+If the current stock is insufficient, then a restock is performed for the deficient items so that the order can be filled.
-This component checks the store's stock to ensure that a `pizza-order` request can be filled.
-If there is insufficient stock for one or more items, then this component performs a restock for the insufficient items.
-As a secondary function, this component scans the database at the end of every day to check for items that might need to be restocked.
+Once there is sufficient stock, this component decrements the store’s stock by the required amounts to fill the order, and the request is sent to the next component in the workflow, if one exists.
+The request is then sent to the next component in the workflow, if one exists.
+As a secondary function, this component scans the database at the end of every workflow day to check for items that might need to be restocked.
+If stock quantity for any item is below 10, then that item is restocked to a quantity of 50.

 ## Setup